BrozenSenpai/f1_tweets_generator/README.md

 ```bash
 docker-compose up -d
 ```
+The app can be checked [here](https://f1tweetsgenerator.brozen.me/).
 More about the project in the [blog post](https://blog.brozen.me/posts/tweets_generator/).